 One thing about us, we looove red beans and rice 🫘

-Because we’re such fans, we have an equally delicious Crock Pot red beans and rice recipe that’s perfect for lazy days.
+We have an equally delicious Crock Pot New Orleans red beans and rice recipe that's perfect for lazy days.
 Simply toss all the ingredients in your slow cooker, set it, and forget it!
+Also, be sure check out our collection of Creole and Cajun recipes, from this easy dirty rice recipe and Louisiana crawfish etouffee recipe to pecan candy and homemade blackened seasoning.

-- It’s authentic: This recipe checks every box for being a certified New Orleans style recipe, from the “holy trinity” to the kidney beans to the smoked ham hocks.
+- It's authentic: This recipe checks every box for being a certified Louisiana style recipe, from the "holy trinity" to the kidney beans to the smoked ham hocks.

 - It's flavorful: The broth is seasoned with smoky, spicy flavor before the beans even hit the pot.
 Yes, it takes a little bit longer this way but it's absolutely worth the wait.